Skip to main content Skip to local navigation

 Research Interests

 I am an architect, urban planner, educator, and social-science researcher.
-Most of my research focuses on Uber and Lyft and transportation equity in relation to people with disabilities and low-income earners.
-I also do research on extreme weather and other unusual events and Uber and Lyft.
+Most of my research focuses on Uber and Lyft and transportation equity in relation to people with disabilities and poor households.
+I also do research on extreme weather and other unusual events and travel behavior.

 • Disabled accessibility in information and communication technologies (Human-computer interaction)